-Whether you’re stuck working from home or just looking for something to do to pass the time as the pandemic continues to make the rounds, a good Wi-Fi connection is essential.
+Whether you’re stuck working from home or just looking for something to do in your spare time, a good Wi-Fi connection is essential.
 The best mesh routers can strengthen your Wi-Fi signal across your whole house, office, or any other space you need to keep connected.
-The trick is figuring out which is the right option for your specific needs.
+The trick is figuring out the right option for your specific needs.
 We have created a list of the best mesh routers to help you in your quest for the right product.

 Should you buy a mesh router?

 Mesh networks operate with the use of multiple routers or nodes.
 These transmit information wirelessly, extending your Wi-Fi reach.
-A mesh network is for those who need to cover a large space with a Wi-Fi signal.
+A mesh network is for those who need to cover an ample space with a Wi-Fi signal.

-The best mesh routers are usually best suited for houses or offices that are 2,000sqft or larger, as traditional Wi-Fi router signal may not be strong enough to reach all areas.
+The best mesh routers are usually best suited for houses or offices that are 2,000 square feet or larger, as traditional Wi-Fi router signals may not be strong enough to reach all areas.
 But users with smaller spaces may also need one as some buildings are made with concrete walls, odd layouts, or multiple floors.
 They may also be affected by other factors that compromise Wi-Fi signal strength.
-The best mesh routers could help get rid of dead zones and keep Wi-Fi connections stronger throughout the building.
+The best mesh routers could help eliminate dead zones and keep Wi-Fi connections more robust throughout the building.

 Why not just get a Wi-Fi extender?

-A repeater could be good if you are using it to feed the internet to static products, like a smart light bulb or a computer that is never moved around.
-Those who need to use something like a tablet or smartphone may be annoyed by the nature of using multiple Wi-Fi points (the router’s and the repeater’s).
-As you’ll constantly switch between them as you move around the house or office.
+A repeater could be good if you use it to feed the internet to static products, like a smart light bulb or a computer that is never moved around.
+Those who need to use something like a tablet or smartphone may be annoyed by the nature of using multiple Wi-Fi points, though.
+You’ll have to constantly switch between them as you move around the house or office.

 The best mesh routers act as a single entity in terms of your Wi-Fi network.
-You will only have one network to worry about, and the multiple mesh routers are placed intelligently across the building to make sure that the singular signal reaches all corners.
+You will only have one network to worry about, and the multiple mesh routers are placed intelligently across the building to ensure that the singular signal reaches all corners.

 The Google Nest Wi-Fi is easily one of the best mesh router systems you can buy.
-It may not have Wi-Fi 6 support and only has two physical Ethernet jacks, but everything else about the Nest Wi-Fi is great.
-The set-up is as simple as they get, and it’s done with an app.
+It may not have Wi-Fi 6 support and only features two physical Ethernet jacks, but everything else about the Nest Wi-Fi is excellent.
 The design is elegant and clean.
 The secondary points double as Google Assistant speakers, making the deal even sweeter!

 The Google Nest Wi-Fi is great, but some of you may not care for the extra features, newer design, and higher price point.
 Those looking for something simpler and more affordable can go with the older generation Google Wi-Fi.

-Google Wi-Fi still has a simple setup process, a convenient app for management, and a simple design that should look good in any room.
+Google Wi-Fi still has a simple set-up process, a convenient app for management, and a simple design that should look good in any room.
 It’s also not a bad contender.
 Google Wi-Fi routers can cover 4,500 square feet with three nodes, and speeds can reach 1.2Gbps.

 Amazon is known for creating affordable products with quality in mind, and the Eero mesh router system is no exception.
 The Eero 6 system has a $279 MSRP, but we often find it at a discount.
 Wi-Fi 6 is supported too.
-It can cover up to 1,500sqft per unit with speeds of up to 550Mbps.
-The set-up is done through a simple app too, and it works with Alexa if you are invested in the platform.
+It can cover up to 5,000 square feet with speeds of up to 500Mbps.
+The set-up is done through a simple app, and it works with Alexa if you are invested in the platform.

 More: What is Wi-Fi 6?

-Looking for a high-end mesh router with a gaming look?
+Are you looking for a high-end mesh router with a gaming look?
 The AmpliFi Alien may check all the boxes.
-This one is expensive, but will deem every single penny spend on it worth it.
-For starters, just looke at it.
+This one is expensive, but every penny spent on it is worth it.
+For starters, just look at it.
 It’s so cool!
 But let’s look past aesthetics and get to the features.